LoneSalmon/Active-Directory/README.md

 </p>  <br>

 > [!NOTE]
 > *Now you have the option to manage DC2 from DC1.
-This is especially helpful when you're using a Server-Core.*
+This is especially helpful when you're using a server core OS.*

 ___

-- We will go through the same<a href="#-creating--configuring-a-domain-controller-"> exact steps as DC1</a>, but I will highlight the exceptions here:  <br>
+- We will go through the same<a href="#-%EF%B8%8F-configuring-our-1st-domain-controller-%EF%B8%8F-"> exact steps as DC1</a>, but I will highlight the differences here:  <br>
   * For the "Server Roles", we will add AD-DS, a secondary DNS, and a File-Server role.  <br>

   <p align="center">